Self-mastery is something we imagine martial artists and monks have, after years and years of dedicated practice.

 Self-mastery is only as hard as you choose to make it.
 If you do what you have to do with a smile on your face and a bounce in your step, it’s not drudgery, it’s enjoyable.

-Again, make this a habit.
+Again, make it a habit to immediately replace any negative thoughts with ones that are pleasing to you.
 Be aware of your self-talk as much as you can and master it with persistence.

 For example, if you want to lose weight, you know you shouldn’t eat donuts; yet if you are in the habit of wandering to the office break room and helping yourself to a donut or two every morning, you will find it hard to not reach for a donut no matter how much you try to talk yourself out of it (because of the immediate pleasurable reward) if you don’t have a strong emotional reason not to.